 The economy of Cleggan has always centred around fishing and trade with the Islands and this continues today with a small but busy fleet of fishing and angling boats working out of the harbour, and ferries leaving at regular intervals for the popular island of Inishbofin and the quieter but equally beautiful Inishturk.
 There are a number of pubs and restaurants serving great local food and a shop.
 The village has a regular farmers market (Sundays) and there is a good supply of local fish.
 To get to Cleggan drive out along the N59 Wild Atlantic Way north from Clifden for about 10 km, there are lots of signs for the village on a sharp right bend, take the left fork here.

 If you like to head for the beach there are some really nice beaches in the area.
 From Cleggan Bay around the Rossadilisk Peninsula to Aughrus Beg and the spectacular Omey there is a string of beaches to be explored.
 There are also some really nice walks in the area, you can walk up to the top of Cleggan Head and see the remains of a Napoleonic tower which was a lookout during the Napoleonic wars.
 There are also some nice walks from Cleggan out around Aughrus lake which has some unique views out towards Inish Shark, Inishbofin and High Island.
-The sea angler is well provided with places to fish and angling charter boats, and there is a Pony Trekking Centre too.
+The sea angler is well provided with places to fish and angling charter boats.

 Cleggan village is a lively spot with four pubs (Olivers, Joyces, Newmans, and The Pier Bar) There is traditional music regularly and an excellent restaurant in Oliver’s Bar.
 If you are looking for a different food experience, make sure to add The Sea Hare at the Pier Bar to your itinerary, or book a pick up a takeaway box to bring home with you.
 Near the pier you will also find a well stocked general shop, a ticket office for the Ferry service to Inishbofin, and a shop selling marine supplies and fishing tackle.
 There is a kids playground next to the Cleggan community centre, fishing tackle.
 There is a kids playground next to the Cleggan community centre.